Psychedelic/cover-sdk/README.md

 ### API

-- Construct a new Cover object with your identity or use anonymous identity with no parameters
+- Construct a new Cover object with your identity

 ```javascript
 const cover = new Cover(IDENTITY);